 Matt Black's work has explored the connections between migration, poverty, agriculture, and the environment in his native rural California and in southern Mexico.

-He has photographed over one hundred communities across 44 U.S. states for his project The Geography of Poverty, a digital documentary work that combines geotagged photographs with census data to map and document poor communities.
-In the summer of 2015, he completed a thirty-state trip photographing seventy of America’s poorest places.
-Other recent works include The Dry Land, about the impact of drought on California’s agricultural communities, and The Monster in the Mountains, about the disappearance of forty-three students in the southern Mexican state of Guerrero.
+He has photographed over one hundred communities across 44 U.S. states for his project The Geography of Poverty.
+Other recent works include The Dry Land, about the impact of drought on California’s agricultural communities, and The Monster in the Mountains, about the disappearance of 43 students in the southern Mexican state of Guerrero.
 Both of these projects, accompanied by short films, were published by The New Yorker.

 Matt is a contributor to the @everydayusa photographers’ collective and has produced video pieces for msnbc.com, Orion Magazine, and The New Yorker.
 He has taught photography with the Foundry Photojournalism Workshops, the Eddie Adams Workshop, Leica Fotografie International, and the Los Angeles Center of Photography.
 Anastasia Photo gallery in New York represents his prints.
 He was nominated to Magnum Photos in 2015.

 He received the W. Eugene Smith Award in 2015.
 In 2016, he received the Robert F. Kennedy Journalism Award and was named a Senior Fellow at the Emerson Collective.
-His work has also been honored by the Magnum Foundation Emergency Fund, the Pulitzer Center on Crisis Reporting, Pictures of the Year International, World Press Photo, the Alexia Foundation, The Center for Cultural Innovation, and others.
-Time Magazine named him Instagram Photographer of the Year for his The Geography of Poverty project.
-He lives in Exeter, a small town in California’s Central Valley.
+His work has also been honored by the Magnum Foundation Emergency Fund, the Pulitzer Center on Crisis Reporting, the Center for Cultural Innovation, and others.